 Dietary modelling was undertaken on the assumption that there is no baseline exposure to magnesium, since the adverse effects associated with magnesium are only observed to occur when magnesium is not in a food matrix.
 It could be assumed that magnesium would not be in a food matrix when added to formulated beverages, therefore the UL for magnesium, not naturally occurring in food, is applicable when assessing the risk of adding magnesium to formulated beverages.
 Formulated beverages could be consumed on an empty stomach, therefore, osmotic diarrhoea could occur at a high consumption level.
-Children aged 2-3 years with a high level of intake of magnesium are predicted to exceed the UL (50% of UL at mean intake and 150% at high level of intake).
+Children aged 2-3 years at the 95th percentile intake of magnesium are predicted to exceed the UL (50% of UL at mean intake and 150% at 95th percentile of intake).